Puri-Jagannath/weather/README.md

 # weather
-Testing weather I can have a dynamic page in github pages
+Testing weather I can have a dynamic page in github pages or not...